 The Phantom 4 will avoid obstacles from 15 meters (49.2 feet) away.

-Another excellent feature and one that start ups like the “Lily” drone were trying to achieve but who are, at the time of writing, still trying to perfect it before releasing (much to the annoyance of a lot of backers to their crowd-funding efforts).
+Another excellent feature and one that start ups like the "Lily" drone were trying to achieve.
+Lily, who are at the time of writing, still trying to perfect it before releasing.
+That is, much to the annoyance of a lot of backers to their crowd-funding efforts.

 Active Track with the Phantom 4 is simple and uses the actual object is "sees" after scanning a 3D style image of that object, rather than tracking a wristband or the controller itself.